 Liquidity requirements are monitored on a monthly basis and management ensures that sufficient liquid funds are available to meet any commitments as they arise.
-The table in the following page summarises, in AED'000 the maturity of the assets and liabilities of the Group based on remaining undiscounted contractual obligations.
+The table below, in AED'000 shows the maturity of the assets and liabilities of the Group based on remaining undiscounted contractual obligations.
 As the Group does not have any interest bearing liabilities, the totals in the table match the consolidated statement of financial position.